How we are governed

 Alex was educated at Bradfield College, from which he was a member of the GB Athelings Rifle Team to Canada; then Durham University (during which time he toured Northern Ireland, entertaining the troops with a Durham University revue group).

-A partner at Spofforths LLP, a firm of Chartered Accountants in Sussex, he has a wide portfolio of clients including many property, construction and media businesses, as well as a number of charities (including the Coldstream Guards Regimental Funds for some 30 years, and its Association).
+A Chartered Accountant in Sussex, he has a wide portfolio of clients including many property and media businesses, as well as a number of charities, which have included the Coldstream Guards Regimental Funds for some 30 years, and its Association.

-He has been company secretary of Project Hougoumont Limited, a charitable company raising funds for the restoration of the Hougoumont chateau at the field of the Battle of Waterloo.
+He is company secretary of Project Hougoumont, a charity which restored the Hougoumont chateau at the field of the Battle of Waterloo.